-Parents in the Homestead program are in their child's learning environment as they supervise their children's learning at home.
-Parents stay informed on upcoming events and school activities through ParentSquare, parent meetings, the school website, monthly newsletters, and marguee.
-Contact the school office at (805) 289-1817 ext.
-1010 for more information on how to become involved in your child's learning environment.
+Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
+Parents stay informed on upcoming events and school activities through ParentSquare, the school website, school marquee, newsletters, the school's monthly calendar, flyers, and teacher-prepared email, memos, and phone calls.
+School-to-home communication is provided in English and Spanish.
+Contact the school office at (805) 641-5491 or the Family Center at (805) 641-5081 for more information on how to become involved in your child's learning environment.